City Guide: visit Poitiers in 48 hours

 Arrived at the foot of the Notre-Dame-des-Dunes statue, THE most beautiful viewpoint in Poitiers, the nickname "the city of a hundred steeples" given to Poitiers, takes on its full meaning: the beauty of Poitiers and the spiers of religious buildings streaking the sky are displayed in panoramic vision.
 Compulsory selfie!

-19h - Following the bed of the Clain river, the town takes on a rural appearance until the tavern of Tison Island, popular place of Poitevins , promising viennent having a drink with your feet in the sand or sitting in the grass to enjoy the coolness of the water.
-We hadn't planned anything for the evening meal and that's good!
-The many food-trucks satiate us with succulent dishes.
+19h - Following the bed of the Clain river, the town takes on a rural appearance until the tavern of Tison Island, popular place of Poitevins who come to have a drink with their feet in the sand or sitting on the grass to enjoy the cool water.
+We hadn't planned anything for dinner and that's a good thing!
+The many food trucks fill us up with succulent dishes.

 22h30 - At our hotel, the Mercure Centre, another surprise.
 It was converted into an old chapel.
 The decor of vaults and alcoves is sumptuous and very surprising!
 The children are delighted, they imagine themselves in a castle!
 The hotel restaurant, archives, is worth a look and also deserves to be eaten there.
 A clever mix of this religious past and contemporary architecture, it offers a fine cuisine.